 Substance use disorder affects the brain and actions of a person, which can make them unable to regulate their use of legal or illegal substances or products.
 CBD may affect some brain nerves, responsible for regulating stress response and drug-seeking behaviors, according to a systematic review in 2015.

 Animal and human research analysis has shown that CBD may help with opioid and psychostimulant addiction and may support cannabis and tobacco dependence.
 Scientists performed a test in rats in 2018 to see whether CBD avoided opioid relapse.
-Researchers found that CBD minimized regression caused by opioid and stress signals and decreased anxiety and impulsiveness.
+Researchers found that it minimized regression caused by opioid and stress signals and decreased anxiety and impulsiveness.

 Furthermore, relapse remained reduced five months after the experiment.
 A 2019 double-blind, randomized placebo-controlled study showed that CBD could be helpful to people with the heroin-use disorder.
 CBD decreased the anxiety and cravings caused by opioid signals relative to placebo in opioid-abstinent people with heroin-use-disorder.
-CBD also lowered physiological steps, such as the heart rate and the levels of salivary cortisol.
+Cannabidiol also lowered physiological steps, such as the heart rate and the levels of salivary cortisol.
 Such results were also observed a week later, which may suggest that the results are long-lasting.

 More research needs to take place to investigate the use of CBD for substance use disorder.